Better Performance That Lasts Longer

 In 1996, Hyperco joined MW Industries Inc. to become one of the top spring and specialty fastener manufacturers in the nation.
 Today, Hyperco products are engineered and manufactured at our sister locations of Matthew Warren Spring in Logansport, IN and Pontotoc Spring in Pontotoc, MS.

 Our high-performance suspension spring product line has grown and evolved over the years.
 Hyperco is still proudly known as the racing spring company.
-We use that same winning technology from Motorsports, in our suspension springs for Street Performance, Road Cars, Off-Road and Powersports markets.
+Now, we use that same winning technology from Motorsports, in our suspension springs for Street Performance, Road Cars, Off-Road and Powersports markets.

 The MW Industries, Inc. Family